Guides • Accept Payments

 This allows you to capture comprehensive customer information along with the card details for the transaction.
 You can route a form on your client-side page to pass this data to the widget.

-5. (Optional) Add promotional banner to the widget
+5. Add promotional banner to the widget

-Optionally, you can display the Revolut upsell widget during checkout and drive customers to join Revolut.
+You can display the Revolut upsell widget during checkout and drive customers to join Revolut.
 Use the banner to offer rewards to customers who create a new Revolut account after checkout.

 This section describes how you can display the upsell banner with the card pop-up.